stenglein-lab/2017_GDW/Mapping_Assembly/mapping_assembly_exercise.md

 Let's deconstruct this command line:
 ```
-bowtie2
+~/Desktop/GDW_Apps/bowtie2/bowtie2    # name of the command
 	-x boa_mtDNA_bt_index			   # -x: name of index you created with bowtie2-build
    -q 									   # -q: the reads are in FASTQ format
 	-1 SRR1984309_1_trimmed.fastq    # name of the paired-read FASTQ file 1
 	-2 SRR1984309_2_trimmed.fastq    # name of the paired-read FASTQ file 2
 	--no-unal 								# don't output unmapped reads to the SAM output file (will make it _much_ smaller
 	--threads 4 							# since our computers have multiple processers, run on 4 processors to go faster
 	-S SRR1984309_mapped_to_boa_mtDNA.sam		# name of output file in SAM format
 ```